+'''

+(float) 4

-(float) 4 (int) 3.1415926
+(int) 3.1415926

+'''

 [type_name] unary_expression You can force the debugger to treat a memory reference as a particular type of value by using a type coercion operator.
 A type specification is placed inside brackets as shown above.
 The basic types are char (character, 8 bits), short (short integer, 16 bits), long (long integer, 32 bits), float (single-precision floating-point, 32 bits), and double (double-precision floating-point, 64 bits).
 Unless qualified by the short or long keyword, the int type will be 16 bits in 16-bit applications and 32 bits in 32-bit applications (386, 486 and Pentium systems).
 The character, short integer and long integer types may be treated as signed or unsigned items.
 The default for the character type is unsigned.
+The default for the integer types is signed.

 Example:

-[char] (default unsigned)
+[char] [char] (default unsigne

-[signed char] [signed char]
+[signed char]

 [unsigned char]

 [int] (default is signed)

 [short] (default is signed)

 [short int] (default is signed)

 [signed short int]

 [long] (default is signed)

 [long int] (default is signed)

 [signed long]

 [unsigned long int]

 [float]

 [double]